Alright, so this is another one of those “half in jest/half shine a light on your foibles” type of posts.

 I feel like I’m constantly busy, with never any free time, and I’m always trying to stay productive.

-Hit the gym, reading books, hitting the club hard, and making sure to keep on top of all the latest instructor articles and…
+Hit the gym, reading books, and making sure to keep on top of all the latest instructor articles and…

 Oh, hold on a second.
 I’m pretty sure most of you guys do that to.
 AND HAVE REAL JOBS.